 Science and the Public Ed.M.

-CFI partners with the Graduate School of Education of the University at Buffalo in offering the accredited Ed.M. program in Science and the Public, available entirely online!
+CFI partners with the Graduate School of Education of the University at Buffalo to offering the accredited Ed.M. program in Science and the Public, available entirely online!

-If you are unable to attend Camp Inquiry, please check out our friends at Camp Quest, which offers a well-regarded secular summer camp at various locations throughout the United States.
+If you are unable to attend Camp Inquiry, please check the schedule for Camp Quest, which offers a well-regarded secular summer camp at various locations throughout the United States.

 Research in CFI Publications